emersonlaurentino/covid-19braziltracker/README.md

 ## Installing

+This extension is currently under review by the Chrome Web Store.
+Meanwhile, you can install it following the steps below:

 - [Download](https://github.com/emersonlaurentino/covid-19braziltracker/archive/master.zip) our source code
 - Unzip the downloaded folder
 - In Chrome, access the [Extensions](chrome://extensions) page and toggle **Developer Mode** on